Waltham Abbey Royal Gunpowder Mills: Digital archive

-After the closure of ERDE, the inherited archive material passed through a number of hands and storage locations, particularly in the latter period before opening to the public, when outside staff from the firm designing the exhibition had to have free access.
+After the closure of the Explosives Research and Development Establishment (ERDE) and its successor organisations, the inherited archive material passed through a number of hands and storage locations, particularly in the latter period before the opening of part of the site to the public, when outside staff from the firm designing the exhibition had to have free access.
 Consequently, by 2001 the archive had become rather disorganised.
-The opportunity has therefore been taken to start a ground-up exercise involving a complete check of the holding and the design of computer databases of the material in order to produce the digital catalogue.
+The opportunity was taken to start a ground-up exercise involving a complete check of the holding and the design of computer databases of the material in order to produce the digital catalogue.